 Since its inception, the Academy has realized its mission of being a professional, international, interdisciplinary consortium of scientists.
 The Academy currently has a membership of nearly 200 distinguished scholars, representing 26 different countries and thirty disciplines.

-In its history as an association, IARLD has encouraged international research in the field of learning disabilities, developed a Research Monograph Series in Learning Disabilities, maintained an exclusive in-house publication, Thalamus, which is published bi-annually, and has convened international colloquia aimed at concerns in the study of research on learning disabilities.
+In its history as an association, IARLD has encouraged international research in the field of learning disabilities, developed a Research Monograph Series in Learning Disabilities, maintained an exclusive in-house publication, The International Journal for Research in Learning Disabilities (formerly Thalamus), which is published bi-annually, and has convened international colloquia aimed at concerns in the study of research on learning disabilities.
 The International Academy for Research in Learning Disabilities, in its first twenty-five years, has already impacted significantly the field of learning disabilities.

 IARLD encourages promising graduate students to become a member.
 The advantages of joining IARLD include: